-This species is a member of the Ground Beetle family which is large and diverse.
-They can be found in woodlands, backyards and moist areas.
-They meander along rocks, logs and leaf litter, and may be active at night as well as daytime.
+False Bombardier Beetles are a member of the Ground Beetle family, which is large and diverse.
+They can be found in woodlands, backyards, and moist areas.
+They meander along rocks, logs and leaf litter, and may be active at night as well as during the daytime.

 Scientific Name: Galerita spp.

 Size (Adult; Length): 17mm to 25mm (0.66in to 0.98in)